 There's been a lot of questions being asked about smart meter technology since the government announced that they aim to outfit every home in the UK with a smart meter within the next seven years.

 We've collected some top questions regarding this technology and the governments plans to roll it out right here:

 What is a smart meter?

 Smart meters are a new kind of energy meter.
-Smart meters are a replacement for your existing meters and send electronic meter readings to your energy supplier automatically.
+This "next generation" of meters are a replacement for your existing meters (referred to as "dumb" meters) and send electronic meter readings to your energy supplier automatically.

 There are both gas smart meters and electricity smart meters.

 A smart meter works by communicating directly with your energy supplier, so the company will always have an accurate meter reading and there's no need for you to take a meter reading yourself.

 Smart meters can work in a variety of different ways, including using wireless mobile phone type technology to send data.

 What are the benefits of having a smart meter?

 There are two main benefits to smart meters: